MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-setprocessvalidcalltargets.md

 <p class="CCE_Message">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]

-Provides CFG with a list of valid indirect call targets and specifies whether they should be marked valid or not.
+Provides Control Flow Guard (CFG) with a list of valid indirect call targets and specifies whether they should be marked valid or not.
 The valid call target information is provided as a list of offsets relative to a virtual memory range

 (start and size of the range).
 The call targets specified should be 16-byte aligned and in ascending